-The hospice benefit also includes some benefits for family caregivers, including respite care and bereavement services.
+Note: The hospice benefit includes some benefits for family caregivers, including respite care and bereavement services.
 Respite care will allow a family caregiver to take a break from caring for a loved one who is terminally ill.
 And, after a loved one passes, a hospice may cover grief and loss counseling for family caregivers, support groups and memorial services.
 Counseling coverage for the family member can last up to a year after a loved one’s death.

 - Why you should ask your doctor about end-of-life care?

 - Six reasons why you and your loved ones should create advance directives

 - Nursing homes can be cool places to live: The Eden Alternative

 - PACE helps older adults remain in their community

 - Get Help: Free and low-cost government and non-profit resources for older adults